I had the honor of being married to Robert Fisk for 12 years. In my opinion, he was the finest journalist of his generation.

 Robert never accepted the official version.
 He sided instinctively with the underdog.
 He gave voice to people who had none.
 That is what made him a great journalist

 Robert refused to choose sides.
 He knew there are executioners and victims on both sides of every civil war.
 British public school, a difficult relationship with his father, and the years he spent covering the Troubles in Northern Ireland imbued him with profound mistrust of authority.
 He never accepted the official version.
 He sided instinctively with the underdog.
 He gave voice to people who had none.
 That is what made him a great journalist.

 #RobertFisk was that rare phenomenon, a journalist who reported truthfully and indeed courageously for decades on the Middle East.
 He died October 30 in a Dublin hospital at the age of 74 following a stroke.https://t.co/J5dLqNPY63

 — Fourth International (@ICFI_WSWS) November 7, 2020

 As a child, Robert saw Alfred Hitchcock’s Foreign Correspondent, in which a US reporter tangles with Nazi agents in pre-second World War Europe.
 He credited the story of the fearless reporter who triumphs over evil and gets the girl with making him want to be a journalist.

-With self-deprecating humour, Robert sometimes referred to himself as Scoop Fisk.
-The tragedies of the modern Middle East were so great that, more darkly, he joked that he was mass graves correspondent.
+With self-deprecating humor, Robert sometimes referred to himself as Scoop Fisk.
+The tragedies of the modern Middle East were so great that, more darkly, he joked that he was a mass graves correspondent.